-By EditorDavid from Slashdot's not-the-shell-language department
+By EditorDavid from Slashdot's leaving-over-licenses department

-By EditorDavid from Slashdot's neighbor-requests department
+By EditorDavid from Slashdot's dubious-distinctions department

 An anonymous reader writes: